ShaharBand/lua-style-guide/README.md

 </div>

 # Lua Style Guide

-This style guide for Lua is inspired by Python and aims to make your code more maintainable and clean.
+This style guide provides conventions and best practices for writing Lua code that is clean, readable, and maintainable inspired by Python.
+By following these guidelines, you can ensure consistency across your codebase and improve collaboration with other developers.

 [![License: MIT](https://img.shields.io/badge/License-MIT-green2.svg)](/blob/main/LICENSE)
 [![last commit](https://img.shields.io/github/last-commit/ShaharBand/lua-style-guide.svg)](https://github.com/ShaharBand/lua-style-guide/commits/main)